hyungmogu/cloud-guru-Implementing-a-full-CI-CD-pipeline/07_orchestration/01_orchestration.md

 - Orchestration tool scaling up for 10 new instances on request
 - Orchestration tools automatically scaling up in response to load
 - Orchestration tools automatically destroying and removing broken application nodes

+## Kubernetes

+- Kubernetes is the most famous orchestration tool

+#